- Things to Know

 - Monkeypox can spread to humans.
 Early symptoms include fever, headache, muscle aches, backache, swollen lymph nodes, a general feeling of discomfort, and exhaustion.

 - Risk factors for monkeypox include close association with African animals (usually rodents) that have the disease or caring for a patient who has monkeypox.

 - The diagnosis of monkeypox is often made presumptively in Africa by the patient's history and the exam that shows the pox lesions, however, a definitive diagnosis is made by PCR, ELISA, or Western blotting tests that are usually done by the CDC or some state labs.
-Definitive diagnosis is important to rule out other possible infectious agents like smallpox.
+A definitive diagnosis is important to rule out other possible infectious agents like smallpox.

 - In general, the prognosis for monkeypox is good to excellent as most patients recover.
-The prognosis may decrease in immunocompromised patients, and patients with other problems such as malnutrition or lung disease may have a lower prognosis.
+The prognosis may decrease in immunocompromised patients, and patients with other problems such as malnutrition or lung disease may have a poorer prognosis.

 - Monkeypox is preventable as long as people avoid direct contact with infected animals and people.
 Vaccination against smallpox seems to afford about an 85% chance of avoiding the infection.
 There is no commercially available vaccine specifically for monkeypox.

 - Monkeypox can be fatal in up to 2% of cases.